cloud-elements/devportal/docs/guides/formulas/forumulaSteps.md

 ```

 ## Element Request Stream Step
-An Element Request Stream is used to steam a file from one Element Instance to another.
+An Element Request Stream is used to stream a file from one Element Instance to another.
 In this step, you are outlining two API calls instead of just one.
 These are separated by using `download` to refer to the first API that will download the data and `upload` to refer to the second API call which uploads the data.
 The response body of the download request is used as the request body of the upload request.

 Each of the two API calls in the Stream Step have the same properties as an Element Request Step.